sonyaouthred/Divvy/README.md

 4. If you wish to add new tests, simply create a dart file in the test/ folder.
 Be aware that all tests in that directory will automatically be run by the CI.
 The name of the file should represent what it is testing, followed by "\_test.dart".
 Tests should be placed in group()s that are relevant to what is being tested, and each individual test() should be testing a specific use case/desired output.
 Test()s should have descriptive names that represent the input and desired output.

+**Test Formatting**:
+If a test is solely testing frontend it should reside in the test folder if it is testing backend and frontend it should reside in the server_tests folder.
+Each test should have a helpful test description for future debugging and if creating a new group of test the group itself should similarly have a helpful description.
+If creating any chores, members, subgroups, house etc. for testing purpose please delete them at the end of the test.

 **IMPORTANT NOTE ON TESTS**: If you run the dates tests on your local computer, it is likely that one or more tests will fail.
 These tests fail on our local machines, but pass the GitHub CI.
 If we modify them so that they pass on our local machines, they fail on the GitHub CI.
 We are not sure why, but if you encounter this, don't worry!
 We know.
 So annoying.

 ## Continuous Integration Testing